 - Blog articles that summarize the kinds of questions your clients and prospects bring to you

 - Case studies showcasing the work you’ve done for your clients

 - A weekly business journal

-Identify how you want to live, and then work backwards
+Identify how you want to live, and then work backward

-If you’re a member of the Freelancers Guild or the DYF Academy, you know Jason Pelker.
+If you were a member of the Freelancers Guild or the DYF Academy (now The Blueprint), you know Jason Pelker.
 I don’t think a thread exists in the Guild that he didn’t contribute to.